jdang4/Benchmarking-DB/README.md

 # Possible Errors that May Occur When Running App <a name="errors"></a>

 I have found that as the program runs for a while eventually it would cause out of memory errors, causing the program to fail.
 Although I am sure there are better solutions than mine, but for a quick solution, I cleared the folders where the persistent files of the database would reside in and reboot the database containers (stopping then starting it up again).
 Again, please note that this is not the most effective solution and is just one simple way to get the application working again.

+# Navigativing Through Stats Directory <a name="stats"></a>

+When going into the stats directory, you'll see different folders, those folders indicate the record sizes.
+Choose the desired directory and in that directory you'll see additional directories.
+Those directories correspond the number of entries that were being used in the test, and selecting the desired one you'll be able to see the generated csv files.

 # Contact